LuckHost/progdev_first_practice/README.md

 Just download this project to your computer

 ## launch
-follow this command from the project folder
+follow this commands from the project folder

+conda env create -f environment.yml conda activate env_py37

 python.exe ./Main.py